Algorithms for group isomorphism via group extensions and cohomology: Introduction

-In a survey article \cite{Babaisurvey} in 1995, after enumerating several isomorphism-type problems including \GrI and \GpI, Babai expressed the belief that \GpI might be the only one expected to be in $\cc{P}$.\footnote{The exact quotation from Babai's 1995 survey \cite{Babaisurvey} is: ``None of the problems mentioned in this section, with the possible exception of isomorphism of groups given by a Cayley table, is expected to have polynomial time solution.''} Indeed, in many ways \GpI seems easier than \GrI: there is a simple $n^{\log n+O(1)}$-time algorithm for \GpI, whereas the best known algorithm (see \cite{BL83}) for \GrI takes time $2^{\tilde O(\sqrt{n})}$ and is quite complicated.
-There is a polynomial-time reduction from \GpI to \GrI, yet there is provably no $\cc{AC}^0$ reduction in the opposite direction \cite{CTW10}.
+In a survey article \cite{Babaisurvey} in 1995, after enumerating several isomorphism-type problems including \GrI and \GpI, Babai expressed the belief that \CGpI might be the only one expected to be in $\cc{P}$.
+Indeed, in many ways \CGpI seems easier than \GrI: There is a simple $n^{\log n+O(1)}$-time algorithm for \GpI, whereas the best known algorithm for \GrI takes time $2^{(\log n)^c}$ for some $c \geq 3$ \cite{Bab16} and is quite complicated.\footnote{At the time of writing, the paper \cite{Bab16} is still under peer review.
+The previous-best algorithm took time $2^{O(\sqrt{n \log n})}$ (see \cite{BL83}), and was also quite complicated.} There is a polynomial-time reduction from \CGpI to \GrI, yet there is provably no $\cc{AC}^0$ reduction in the opposite direction \cite{CTW10}.
+The reduction $\CGpI \leq \GrI$ means that \CGpI stands as an obstacle to putting \GrI into $\cc{P}$; in light of the recent quasi-polynomial-time algorithm for \GrI \cite{Bab16}, this obstacle has become much more salient (the previous best algorithm for \GrI was so far from quasi-polynomial that there were clearly obstacles to be overcome before \CGpI became a serious obstacle, but many of those obstacles have now been overcome).
 Further, \GrI is as hard as its counting version, whereas no such counting-to-decision reduction is known for \GpI.
-Finally, whereas the smallest standard complexity class known to contain \GrI is $\cc{NP} \cap \cc{coAM}$, Arvind and Tor\'{a}n \cite{AT11} showed that \GpI for solvable groups\footnote{A group is solvable if all its composition factors are abelian.
-Certain solvable groups are widely believed to be the hardest cases of \GpI.} is in $\cc{NP} \cap \cc{coNP}$ under a plausible assumption, weaker than that needed to show $\GrI \in \cc{coNP}$.
+Finally, whereas the smallest standard complexity class known to contain \GrI is $\cc{NP} \cap \cc{coAM}$, Arvind and Tor\'{a}n \cite{AT11} showed that \CGpI for solvable groups is in $\cc{NP} \cap \cc{coNP}$ under a plausible assumption, weaker than that needed to show $\GrI \in \cc{coNP}$ (recall that a group is solvable if all its composition factors are abelian, or equivalently if the derived series $G_0 = G$, $G_{i+1} = [G_i, G_i]$ terminates in the identity).